izmalk/web-portal/content/about.md

 2. Bachelor's degree in Computer science.

-I also have PhD in Technology with the study on the reliability of automated systems in emergencies.
+I also have **PhD in Technology** with the study on the reliability of automated systems in emergencies.
+I got it at All-Russian Research Institute for Civil Defense and Emergencies (or VNII GOChS for short).